 Best Sonos speaker for spatial audio

 The hourglass-shaped Sonos Era 300 is designed from the ground up for spatial audio and Dolby Atmos.
 It supports the same Bluetooth and line-in features as the Era 100.
-If you pair two 300s together with an Arc or Beam (Ge 2), you can get truly immersive home theater surround sound.
+If you pair two 300s together with a Sonos Arc or Beam (Gen 2), you can get truly immersive home theater surround sound.

 The Sonos Era 300 is a promising glimpse into the future of music.
 With six drivers inside (including an upward-firing speaker), it’s built to showcase spatial audio.
 Find the right Dolby Atmos track from Apple Music or Amazon Music and it can be a mind-blowing experience: you’ll really feel like music is coming from beyond the speaker’s relatively small footprint.
 The Era 300 bounces sound off your walls and ceiling to heighten immersion and give songs more dimensionality.